Thierry-JrD/Basic-HTML-Website/README.md

 ### Conclusion
 This website demonstrates a simple, clean layout using basic HTML and CSS.
 It can serve as a base for more complex front-end projects, with options for further customization and styling.

-Click here for Demo :
+Click here for Demo : 🔥[Demo Page](https://basic-html-website-nine.vercel.app/)🔥